AjayKumar211097/E-store/day 11/homework_day2.md

     - **Hint:** Use a `for...in` loop to iterate through the object properties.

-7. **Add a new property to a school object dynamically using a variable.**
+7. **Edit and Add a new property to a school object dynamically using a variable.**

     - **Hint:** Use square brackets to add a property: `school[newKey] = value;`